Unions๐Ÿ”—

 Filtering๐Ÿ”—

-By default, the an Entrypoint for a UnionType will return all instances of all QueryTypes it contains.
+By default, an Entrypoint for a UnionType will return all instances of all QueryTypes it contains.
 However, if those QueryTypes implement a FilterSet or an OrderSet, those will also be available on the UnionType Entrypoint.

 from undine import Entrypoint, FilterSet, OrderSet, QueryType, RootType, UnionType